-“What’s all the hype about eating green foods?”
-This is a question many of my patients are asking me more often these days.
+A common green foods question I here is “What’s all the hype about eating green foods?” and i’m hearing it often these days.
 It seems everywhere you look there is some mention of going green in one way or another.
 People are not only becoming more conscious about preserving the environment, they also want to protect their bodies from everyday pollutants.
 Choosing foods described as “detoxifiers” are considered good for the liver and helpful in ridding the body of food preservatives.

 Detox diets usually recommend cutting out many foods with additives, along with meat and dairy products to combat what is known as “toxic overload.”
 Symptoms thought to be associated with this condition are headaches, muscle weakness, nervousness, diarrhea, and fatigue.
 Detox diets can sometimes cause light headedness because you are not getting the nutrients your body needs to function at its best.

 As a doctor specializing in anti-aging, I lean toward daily prevention in lieu of a drastic short term diet.
 There are so many natural food choices and supplements that offer protection from cancer and other diseases that it makes sense to add them to your diet on a regular basis.

 Here is a short list of good-for-you greens that you can easily find in your own kitchen.

 • Broccoli, kale, baby greens, and spinach are versatile fiber foods.
 Spinach has about 3.5 grams of fiber per ½ cup and broccoli about 4 grams per ½ cups.

 • Green tea is a healthy habit that has been known to lower cancer rates.
 It is loaded with anti-oxidants that help make carcinogens less toxic.

 • Lime is plentiful in vitamin C and is a potent antioxidant and has been proven to inhibit growth of some tumors.

 Other Green Foods You May Not Know About